-I chose the 01 color because it is a very light blonde (the lightest in L’Oréal), and so I did not cover the wick.
-I chose this intermediate tone because the wick was already very white, and if I had given an ash I would have been gray.
+I chose the 01 color because it is a very light blonde (the lightest in L’Oréal), and so I did not cover the highlights.
+I chose this intermediate tone because the highlights were already very white, and if I had given an ash I would have been gray.

-He only needed to remove (erase) the last residue of yellow that was left to the discolored strands.
+I only needed to remove the last residue of yellow that was left to the discolored strands.

-In the post how to nuance wicks I tell you in detail how I do it and other dye options I use.
+In the post how to tone up highlights I tell you in detail how I do it and other dye options I use.
 I don’t always use this dye for nuance.

-My opinion on L’Oréal’s Excellence Pure Blonde 01 dye
+My review on L’Oréal’s Excellence Pure Blonde 01 dye

 For that, we would have to use the Permanent Dye Pure Blonde 03 Ultra Light Blonde tone instead of 01.